 - Spot clean or dry clean only

-The necktie comes with a storyboard that highlights the accomplishments of Katherine Johnson, Mary Jackson, Dorothy Vaughan, and Christine Darden.
+- Includes an illustrated storyboard featuring the accomplishments of Katherine Johnson, Dorothy Vaughan, Mary Jackson, and Christine Darden